WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _blockType_ `string`: The expected value of the data-type attribute of the block's external wrapper
 -   _content_ `string`: The expected title of the block

+_Returns_

+-   `Promise`: A promise that resolves when the browser has completed tabbing through the focusable elements of a common block, and through the contenteditbable areas unique to text blocks.

 <a name="textContentAreas" href="#textContentAreas">#</a> **textContentAreas**

 Returns a list of a block's contenteditable elements.